TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 ## 10. Constants over Strings 🎉

 Last but not least.
-You've probably noticed I hete typoes.
+You've probably noticed I hate typos.
 I'm so used to tool watching my back, that I type much faster than my fingers can.
 Then I run the tools and code works (usually).

 If you give me a choice of `"string"` or `CONSTANT`, 10 of 10 [I pick the `CONSTANT`](/blog/2020/05/25/the-bulletproof-event-naming-for-symfony-event-dispatcher/) (unless the string is `"really sexy and smart, verified"`).